LucasBorza/network-notebook/Documentation/BGP.md

 **Path Vector Algorithm**

--   The first path received is automatically the \'best path\'.
-Any further paths received are compared to this path to determine if the new path is \'best\'.
+-   The first path received is automatically the 'best path'.
+Any further paths received are compared to this path to determine if the new path is 'best'.

 -   Is the route **VALID**?
 To be valid: